fneum/data-science-for-esm/data-science-for-esm/BYOC/15_build_YO_content.md

 Content Modification Setup
 =========================================================
-Please use the provided files as templates, as this will assist you in content creating, reducing the time in searching for the answers.
+Use the provided files as templates.
+This will assist you in content creating, reducing the time in searching for the answers.

 > **Note:** `jupyter-book build` builds content from the *markdown* and jupyter notebook files, hence their content needs modifying.